Iran–South Korea relations: Diplomatic and military cooperation

 On January 6, 2010, the head of the Iran-South Korea parliamentary friendship group, Hossein Hashemi, and Speaker Kim Hyong-o met in Seoul in order to discuss ways to foster bilateral cooperation, particularly, in the economic and energy sectors.
-During the meeting, Hyong-o referred to the ample potentials existing on both sides for increasing mutual cooperation and expressed satisfaction over the growth of bilateral ties between the two countries.
+During the meeting, Kim referred to the ample potentials existing on both sides for increasing mutual cooperation and expressed satisfaction over the growth of bilateral ties between the two countries.
 On Iran's nuclear issue, he stressed Iran's right to use peaceful nuclear energy, and added "all countries are entitled to use peaceful nuclear energy and we believe Iran's nuclear program is for civilian purposes."

 In April 2010, in an effort to improve the two countries' "mutual understanding and acquaintance," South Korea and Iran agreed to exchange news and media teams and enhance current levels of educational and technical collaboration.
 The decision to expand cooperation in the field of media was taken following a meeting between Islamic Republic News Agency Directory Ali-Akbar Javanfekr and Lee Seung Jung, the head of the South Korea Press Association.

 Although "high politics" ties between the two countries are not especially developed, Seoul and Tehran have taken steps to engage each other in cultural spheres.
-In May 2009, the South Korean Vice-Cultural Minister Jae-min Shin and the South Korean Ambassador to Tehran Kim Young-mok attended a ceremony entitled "Korea, Sparkling Night in Iran" where both officials expressed the hope that such events would bring about improved political, economic and cultural relations between South Korea and Iran.
+In May 2009, South Korean Vice-Cultural Minister Jae-min Shin and the South Korean Ambassador to Tehran Kim Young-mok attended a ceremony entitled "Korea, Sparkling Night in Iran" where both officials expressed the hope that such events would bring about improved political, economic and cultural relations between South Korea and Iran.
 In October 2009, South Korea's Pusan International Film festival will host two Iranian filmmakers, Payment Hagani and Mahmoud Kalari.
 The Iranian filmmakers will present their films as well as participate in an educational workshop for aspiring Asian directors.
 Furthermore, the Iran National Library and Archives (INLA) has agreed to work to increase bilateral cooperation with the National Library of [South] Korea.
 In March 2010, INLA Director Ali-Akbar Ashari met with his South Korean counterpart, Chul-min Mo, to sign an agreement pledging to exchange experience in staff training and library science, and to hold book fairs.

 Tensions

-While Iran and South Korea are generally friendly, the two countries nonetheless have sporadic tensions.
-In 2020, South Korea decided to freeze all Iranian assets in the country in fear it could be financed for the nuclear program of Iran.
-In response, Iran threatened to take legal attack on South Korea's goods, leading to Iranian ambassador being called by Seoul to complain over the perceived threat from Iran.
+While Iran and South Korea are generally friendly, the two countries nonetheless have had sporadic tensions.
+In 2020, South Korea decided to freeze all Iranian assets in the country out of fear they could be used to finance the Iranian nuclear program.
+In response, Iran threatened to take legal action on South Korean goods, leading to the Iranian ambassador being called by Seoul to answer to the perceived threat from Iran.